keptn/community/mentorship/gsod/2022/project-ideas.md

 Set a standard for what information belongs in a “Concepts” article versus what belongs in reference pages or guides that are currently located in the version-specific sections of the documentation.
-Then modify the existing Concepts articles to conform to this standard and create Concepts articles for appropriate concepts that are discussed in existing guides or elsewhere
+Then modify the existing Concepts articles to conform to this standard and create Concepts articles for appropriate topics that are discussed in existing guides or elsewhere
 (such as README files in the software repos or existing Keptn videos).